 Helen Jones

-Helen JonesDance Trapeze
+Helen JonesDance Trapeze, Slings

 Helen’s background in dance, yoga, and swimming inform their aerial practice and classes.
 They specialize in Sling/Hammock and Dance Trapeze.
 Helen enjoys finding intentional shapes and pathways on any apparatus, building aerialists’ choreography vocabulary, and providing ground conditioning/mobility support for efficiency and ease in the air.
 They find aerial a powerful form of non-verbal expression, and are excited to teach, share and collaborate!